My Journey Into Climate Skepticism

 I also learned a lot about climate science as I tried to address points raised in the conversations.
 I went into this process open to questioning my own understanding of climate change.
 But the evidence I gathered actually strengthened my beliefs.
 Ultimately, the scientific evidence is very clear: climate change is happening, it’s caused by humans, it will likely have devasting impacts, and there are complex but workable solutions.

-Conversation Offers Hope
+Conversation Around Climate Change Offers Hope

 Based on LinkedIn stats, 50-70 people read each back-and-forth I participated in.
 About 5% of those people reached out to me privately, genuinely seeking evidence and explanations.
 I directed them to the original sources and to natural science experts.
 This positive exchange reaffirmed for me the importance of researchers working closely with people in the community, to create and mobilize knowledge on topics people care about.